zarakhatun58/multi-theme-app/README.md

 # Create Theme Context (src/context/ThemeContext.tsx)
 # CSS classes for theme-specific layouts as needed based on your chosen styling approach (CSS Modules, Tailwind, or styled-components).

+# @redix-ui  for reusable component

+# use Localstorage in theme context